Terms to Know

 Data Release Number | DRN

 The failure of a borrower to repay a loan according to the terms of the promissory note.
-Default occurs at 270 days delinquent, and has a negative effect on your credit score.
+For federal student loans default occurs at 270 days delinquent, and has a negative effect on your credit score.

 A period during which you may postpone loan payments.
 For certain types of loans, the federal government pays the interest that accrues during a deferment period.
 For unsubsidized loans, you are responsible for paying the interest that accrues during a deferment period, and any unpaid interest is added to the loan balance when the deferment ends (this is called capitalization).